-In this post, we’re going to back up to the beginning and help you figure out what the use case would be for you to create a mobile app for your team.
-By laying out a solid foundation and really, honestly asking yourself why you want and need a mobile app, will go a long way in setting your project up for success.
+The answer?
+The beginning.
+Laying out a solid foundation and really, honestly asking yourself why you want and need an app, will go a long way toward setting your app project up for success.

 So let’s dive in and look at the three most common use cases we run into and how they may apply to your team.